-Cruising also offers you the opportunity to visit those hidden gems you may not have visited otherwise.
+Cruising also offers you the opportunity to visit those hidden gems you may not visit or have heard of otherwise.

-When booking this cruise I was worried we might get bored on the 5 sea days.
+When booking this cruise I was worried we might get bored on the four sea days.

 However, the days we spent at sea quickly became my favourite part of the cruise because they are SO unbelievably relaxing.